deltalogicexperiments/deltalogictool/README.md

-# deltalogictool
+# Delta-Logic-experiments
-This is the repository containing the verified programs, their SMT encodings and their specifications
+This repository contains programs and their specifications that were verified using delta logic, as well as their SMT formulations.